Training Diagonal Linear Networks with Stochastic Sharpness-Aware Minimization: Convergence of the S-SAM Recursion

 \subsection{Generalizing to Gradient Descent}

-The convergence result for gradient flows presented in Section \ref{sec::grad_flow_anal} exploits the basic monotonicity property \eqref{eq::grad_flow_monot}, which is inherent to the definition of gradient flows.
-Due to discretization error, the argument does not extend to discrete time without some preparation.
+The convergence result for gradient flows presented in Section \ref{sec::grad_flow_anal} exploits the basic monotonicity property \eqref{eq::grad_flow_monot}, which does not directly extend to discrete time.
 As illustrated in \cite{chatterjee_2022}, or the extension of Theorem 2.3 of \cite{bah_rauhut_et_al_2021} on gradient flows to gradient descent in Theorem 2.4 of \cite{nguegnang_rauhut_et_al_2024}, the discretization must be chosen carefully.